JWST Spacecraft Bus

 The JWST spacecraft bus provides the telescope with electrical power, attitude control, thermal control, command and data handling, communications services, and propulsion.

-The solar array provides 2,000 W of electrical power for the life of the mission.
+Its solar array provides 2,000 W of electrical power for the life of the mission.

 The attitude control subsystem (ACS) provides attitude determination and control for all mission phases and modes of the observatory.
 The ACS interfaces with the Fine Guidance Sensor (FGS), located in the Integrated Science Instrument Module (ISIM), and with the telescope's fine steering mirror (FSM) for fine pointing control during observations.